xaxix/mk312-bt/README.md

    - Check that all FETs and Transformers are turned in the correct direction
    - Check that resistors R35 and R46 are the correct 200k values
    - [See this thread on the message board](https://metafetish.club/t/mk-312bt-failure-20/)

+## MK312-BT Firmware

+1. We are using an external 8mhz crystal instead of the internal RC oscillator that the original uses.
+We need to set the fuses to enable this.
+   - LOW FUSE: 0xFF
+   - HIGH FUSE: 0xDC
+2. A patched version of buttshock-et312-frankenbutt-f005 is recommended.
+3. The firmware needs to be changed to replace the up/down arrows on the UI with left right arrows (this is because the LCD we use has a different character set)
+4. Obtain or modify a copy of the firmware and flash the result onto the AVR.
+5. If you don't want to use an external crystal - we need to set the calibration byte for the internal oscillator.
+If programming a blank chip you first need to read the calibration bytes of that part (i.e. using avrdude -t “dump calibration” the fourth byte is the calibration byte for 8MHz or use atmel studio to read the oscillator calibration byte).
+Then program that byte into 0x3fff in your firmware.
+These bytes will differ on different chips even from the same batch.
+The firmware reads that byte to set OSCCAL on startup.
+If the byte is inaccurate various problems and failures will occur related to timing, interrupts, and serial communication.
+   Just use an external crystal dammit.

+## MK312-BT Original Fab Notes

+(These are the old fab notes from the repo, mostly kept here for history sake.
+Ordering instructions above cover most of this.)

+### Main Boards

+1. V Score the Main Boards panel as indicated.
+2. Main Boards has 2 board designs panelized on 1 panel.
+3. Thickness is standard 1.6mm (0.063inches)
+4. Board is 2 layers
+5. HASL Finish - Pb Free Preferred if possible, otherwise Pb HASL is OK
+6. 1oz copper
+7. FR4 material
+8. Main Boards : Green solder mask, White Silkscreen (silkscreen BOTH top and bottom sides)
+9. ITAR : NO
+10. IPC-A-610 - Class2 (If possible - otherwise ignore)
+11. Main Board Dimensions : (193.04mm x 104.14mm) or (7.600 inches x 4.100 inches)

+### Front Panel Boards

+1. Place all Fab Markings (Serial Numbers/Date Codes) on the BOTTOM side of the front panel board.
+2. Thickness is standard 1.6mm (0.063inches)
+3. Board is 2 layers
+4. HASL Finish - Pb Free Preferred if possible, otherwise Pb HASL is OK
+5. 1oz copper
+6. FR4 material
+7. Front Panel Boards : Black Solder Mask, While Silkscreen
+8. ITAR : NO
+9. IPC-A-610 - Class2 (If possible - otherwise ignore)
+10. Front Panel Board Dimensions :  (196.85mm x 58.72mm) or (7.750inches x 2.312inches)